librariesio/documentation/personas.md

 Ada uses Libraries.io to vet libraries she might want to use on a current or future project.
 Sometimes she hears about a project from a friend, reads about it on hackernews or sees talk about it at a conference.
 She's thinks it might come in handy but wants to know a little more: is the library is reliable, actively developed, is there good documentation and a community to support her if she comes unstuck?

-### Maintainer (Belinda)
-_A developer maitnianing a successful FOSS project.
-She's looking to understand more about those who use her project, attract more contributors and manage their contributions well._

-- Age: 28
-- Education: MSc
-- Lives: Austin
-- Works: Large Technology Company
-- Role: Developer
-- Likes: Skiing, Hiking, Craft Beers

-#### Common Tasks
-- Check project for updates in dependencies
-- Check content of dependency updates (breaking changes, security advisories, licence changes, new dependencies, new transitive dependencies)
-- Check PRs on project
-- Check issues on project
-- Make decisions on project direction (new features, deprecated features etc)
-- Build updates into project (dependencies, new code, documentation etc)
-- Publish new versions

-Charlie works at a large technology company.
-She works there company because the company allows her to work one day a week on open source projects.
-For three years Charlie has been a contributor to Pipe, an ORM library.
-Pipe has a *very* active community of users posting questions, ticketing bugs and feature requests and — whenever a release is shipped — complaints.
-Charlie suspects Pipe is used by housands of developers but there are only three other people contributing to the project actively.
-Between them they struggle between work and family to maintain the project.

-Charlie uses Libraries.io to get more information about her project.
-Who's using it?
-What kind of applications is it used within?
-Which versions are they using?
-How is it deployed?
-What features are more commonly used?
-She uses this information to inform the project's roadmap: to prioritise new features and decide which features can be removed, to focus documentation and support processes.

-Charlie also uses Libraries.io to keep her project up to date.
-The project has 68 dependencies which she needs to monitor for vulnerability notices and patches, for version updates — inc. anything that might break anything in her own project — and for dependencies that have been abondoned or deprecated, in which case she needs to find an alterative library to use.

 ### Researcher/Extender (Charlie)
 _has her own ideas.
 She wants access to the raw data so that she can mash up her own service and offer it to the world._